 Well, some rules go against the regular usage of beets as well.
 These are specific to individuals with certain health issues or allergies.

-- If you have lower blood pressures than normal or are on blood pressure medications, it is advised to keep beetroot juice.
+- If you have a lower blood pressure than normal or are on blood pressure medications, it is advised to keep beetroot juice.

 - If you have kidney issues, the oxalates found in beets can infuriate this issue.
 Eating beetroots can also increase the risk of developing kidney stones.